kitten/moomin/README.md

 > - Please make sure not to add ReasonReact as well, as its module names are taken up by Moomin.

 ## Usage

+A more extensive example can also be found on [Codesandbox](https://codesandbox.io/s/ypx4855m09).

 ### Basic Example